 1. may be considered attorney work product or privileged;

-2. may be personally identifying or confidential information regarding any third party data subject and the individual who reported the abuse to the Commission; and
+2. may be personally identifying or confidential information regarding any data subject, including the individual who reported the abuse to the Commission; and

 3. is subject to any further provisions contained in 118 CMR 9.00, M.G.L. c.
-19C, § 3, c.
+19C, §§ 3 and 15, c.
 66A, and/or c.
 4, § 7, cl.
 26.

 (b) Upon the written request of any individual or any authorized representative of the individual as to whether the Commission has any records in its possession regarding that individual the Commission shall respond pursuant to 118 CMR 9.00, M.G.L. c.
 19C, § 3 and/or c.
 66A.

-(c) The Commission may deny access to information which, at the time the request for such data is received by the Commission, is subject to further investigation by the Commission, a referral agency, or another law enforcement agency, provided that such denial of access shall not in any way affect a data subject's rights under judicial discovery procedures.
+(c) The Commission may deny access to information which, at the time the request for such data is received by the Commission, is subject to further investigation by the Commission, a referral agency, or another law enforcement agency, or a registry proceeding, provided that such denial of access shall not in any way affect a data subject's rights under judicial or administrative discovery procedures.
 Such denial and notification thereof shall be governed by M.G.L. c.
 66A, and may continue until said further investigation has been completed, any resulting administrative or judicial proceeding has concluded or one year from the commencement of said further action, whichever is sooner.

-(d) Neither the Commission nor the referral agency shall disclose any information about a pending investigation except as may be determined by the Commissioners or their designee to be necessary to fulfill the purposes of M.G.L. c.
+(d) Neither the Commission nor the referral agency shall disclose any information about a pending investigation or registry proceeding except as may be determined by the Commissioners or their designee to be necessary to fulfill the purposes of M.G.L. c.
 19C.

-(e) The Executive Director, General Counsel and/or a designee of either may determine, in their discretion, that due to either the specific nature of the request and/or the extensive publicity accorded an investigation, that mere removal of identifying personal data would be insufficient to protect existing privacy interests, or that disclosure would not be in the public interest; and that accordingly, certain documents or data otherwise subject to disclosure should not be disclosed.
+(e) The Executive Director, General Counsel and/or a designee of either may determine, in their discretion, that due to either the specific nature of the request and/or the extensive publicity accorded an investigation or a registry proceeding, that mere removal of identifying personal data would be insufficient to protect existing privacy interests, or that disclosure would not be in the public interest; and that accordingly, certain documents or data otherwise subject to disclosure should not be disclosed.
 In such event, the Executive Director, General Counsel, or a designee shall file in the investigation case file a statement of such determination, together with a specification of the document(s) or data to be withheld as an exemption to the definition of a "public record" set forth in M.G.L. c.
 4, § 7, cl.
 26, the conditions of withholding such information and a brief statement of reasons for withholding such information.
 Such withholding of data shall be governed by M.G.L. c.
 66A, § 2(i).

 (f) Any employee of the Commission who is found to have breached the confidentiality of a data subject through the willful violation of 118 CMR 9.00, in addition to any other applicable penalty, shall be subject to disciplinary action including, but not limited to, reprimand, suspension, dismissal or other such action consistent with the rules and regulations of Massachusetts governing its employees, any relevant collective bargaining agreement or any other contract, and said employee may be denied future access to personal data.